VasylHryha/vuestic-admin-server/README.md

    ```

 3. The server will start on the port specified in the `PORT` environment variable or default to port 3000.
+4. To work with the local DB you'll need to use the (Supabase cli)[https://supabase.com/docs/reference/cli/introduction]

 ## Deployment